SAP/luigi/blog/2021-06-22-release-notes.md

 layout: blog
 ---

-Luigi 1.14.0 is the latest Luigi release.
-It includes an update to a new version of Fundamental Library Styles, new options in the user settings, and a new Core API function.
+Luigi v1.14.0 includes an update to a new version of Fundamental Library Styles, new options in the user settings, and a new Core API function.
 Read the release notes below to learn more.

 <!-- Excerpt -->